 3) AS SNVs are counted if they fall within the called ChIPseq peaks.
 However, the peaks used were the ones used for each of the datasets studied with the exception of the McVicker's set.
 The lack of a uniform peak called for the calling of peaks will lead to significant variability due to the disparity in the results derived from various algorithms (i.e. some peaks cover more for the genome).
 In turn this can potentially inflate or diminish the number of sites evaluated.
 At least some evidence should be presented that the use of various peak callers will not significantly alter the number of variant with allele-specific phenotypes.

-Response: We agree with the reviewer that uniformity in peak calling is vital and we will address this in the revised manuscript.